bjack205/altro.org/README.md

 ## Content Management Structure

 This website is set up to allow the ALTRO team to make changes easily to the home page, citing page, and documentation pages.
-Everything you will need is within the content directory in this repository.
+Everything you will need is within the content directory of this repository.
 Inside this directory you will find a directory for all your pages:

 - Citing
 - Docs
 - Home

-Changing the contents within these directories and pushing up your changes, will automatically deploy those changes to your site.
+Changing the contents within these directories and pushing up your changes to the main branch will automatically deploy those changes to your site.

 ### Citing Directory

 The citing directory includes the citing.mdx file.
 This markdown file will display the content on the url '/citing'.
-Easily add or remove markdown, push up changes, and see citing page change.
+Easily add or remove markdown, push up changes, and see the citing page change.

 ### Docs Directory

 The docs directory consists of a nested structure of files and directories.
-It should be nested according to how it will be nested on the docs page with the urls of '/docs/[doc]' or '/docs/[doc]/[subdoc]'.
+It should be nested according to how it will be nested on the docs page.
 This is mainly for organization so you can easily configure your doc-config.json file by the same structure in your docs directory.
 You can fill out that page with whatever markdown/html you would like.
 It will display both markdown syntax and html sytax.
-The Application also supports github flavored markdown so feel free to use any syntax from (https://github.github.com/gfm/)[https://github.github.com/gfm/].
+The application supports github flavored markdown so feel free to use any syntax from [https://github.github.com/gfm/](https://github.github.com/gfm/).
 After making changes, you will have refresh the browser when testing on your local environment.
-The markdown-example.mdx file within docs directory also shows examples.
+The markdown-example.mdx file within docs directory is there to show examples in markdown.

 #### MathJax